John Gibson (actor, born 1948): Engagement to Vanna White

-Gibson's long relationship with, and engagement to, model and Wheel of Fortune hostess Vanna White made him a regular fixture in tabloids and celebrity media journalism of the day.
+Gibson's long relationship with, and engagement to, model and Wheel of Fortune hostess Vanna White made him a regular fixture in tabloids and celebrity journalism of the day.

-This led to intense media attention after his death, causing a grieving White, on a leave of absence from the show, to publicly condemn tabloid publications for their intrusive and sensationalized coverage of the tragedy.
+This coverage led to intense media attention after his death, causing a grieving White, on a leave of absence from the show, to condemn tabloid publications for their intrusive and sensationalized coverage of the tragedy.
 White has since cited her relationship with Gibson, and the support she received from fans in the wake of his death, as a particularly formative time in her life and career, directly impacting her perspective on both.

 Death

-Gibson died in a plane crash on May 17, 1986, near Van Nuys Airport in Los Angeles, California.
+Gibson died in a plane crash on May 17, 1986 near Van Nuys Airport in Los Angeles.
 He was piloting a rented Socata Trinidad TB20 plane when it crashed and caught fire after hitting a curb on Roscoe Boulevard.
-National Transportation Safety Board officials later attributed the crash to turbulence, finding Gibson's plane struck the prop wash from a C-130 military transport plane landing just ahead of him.
+Officials from the National Transportation Safety Board attributed the crash to turbulence, finding Gibson's plane struck the prop wash from a C-130 military transport plane that was landing ahead of him.

 The crash, one of two fatal incidents near the airport that weekend, left Gibson's body so severely burned that identification required dental X-ray comparison.